Open ports behind CGNAT with PureVPN

 What is CGNAT?

 Most internet service providers use the same IP address for multiple users, CGNAT, or Carrier-grade Network Address Translation.
 Additionally, ISPs automatically reject port forwarding requests from users to prevent exhausting other users on the same network who rely on the same IP address.
-However, PureVPN add-ons can help you with port forwarding and bypassing firewalls.
+However, Say Goodbye to CGNAT: Unlock Freedom with PureVPN.

 How to enable ports behind CGNAT with PureVPN